JeansLli/X-INF573-heart-rater/README.md

 This project is for measuring the heart rate from video capturing.

 ### If you want to detect the real-time heart rate, run detector.py
 The user-defined parameter **framerate** is the number of frames that the camera takes per second.
+For my own laptop, if the framerate is more than 1, the real-time result is not accurate enough because the GrabCut algorithm is very time consumig.

 You can also change the parameters for the visualization codes.

-For my own laptop, if the framerate is more than 1, the real-time result is not accurate enough because the GrabCut algorithm is very time comsumig.

 ### If you want to detect the heart rate from a recorded video, run detector_disk.py